calvinjdonner/github-readme-generator/README.md

   ## Description
   🗺️ An application built using node.js designed to accept user input and create a ReadMe file for a given user repository.

+  📽️ A screencastify recording of the application in action can be found [here](./images/Link%20to%20screencast%20file.txt)

   ## Table of Contents
   - [Description](#description)
   - [Installation](#installation)